LaFloraison/LaFloraison.github.io/docs/guide.md

 >Want to build a website like this?

+To be honest, the process of making this website is very simple.
 This website is completely built by Docsify, GitHub Pages and Doubao.

- To be honest,even though you don't know anything about coding languages and website design.
+ Even though you don't know anything about coding languages and website design.
  You can make a website like this in a week.
- If you are tempted by this, click here to see the detailed tutorial.[>>tutorial](05/README.md)
+ Tempted by this? click here to see the detailed tutorial.[>>tutorial](05/README.md)